michaelkcwong/snake-client/README.md

 This is simply a multiplayer take on the genre.

-Before you can run this client, you will need to be running the server side which you can download and install from here.
+Before you can run this client, you will need to be running the server side which you can download and install from [here](https://github.com/taniarascia/snek).

+## Purpose
+**_BEWARE:_ This library was published for learning purposes.
+It is _not_ intended for use in production-grade software.**

+This project was created and published by me as part of my learnings at Lighthouse Labs.

 ## Final Product